Sam Walton (peace activist): Attempted citizen's arrest of Ahmad Asiri

-On 30 March 2017 Walton attempted a citizen’s arrest on Ahmad Asiri who was visiting London, citing accusations of war crimes in Yemen.
-Due to the protests and attempted arrest, the UK Foreign Secretary Boris Johnson phoned Saudi Arabia’s Crown Prince Mohammed bin Salman to apologize.
+On 30 March 2017 Walton attempted a citizen's arrest on Ahmad Asiri who was visiting London, citing accusations of war crimes in Yemen.
+Due to the protests and attempted arrest, the UK Foreign Secretary Boris Johnson phoned Saudi Arabia's Crown Prince Mohammed bin Salman to apologize.

 Attempt to disarm fighter jets at Warton Aerodrome

 On 29 January 2017 Walton and Methodist minister Dan Woodhouse were arrested after entering the British Aerospace Warton Aerodrome site after an attempt to disarm by damaging the Typhoon fighter jets stored there that they believed were bound for the Royal Saudi Air Force and therefore to be used in the Saudi Arabian-led intervention in Yemen.
 The action was inspired by the Seeds of Hope group of the Plowshares movement who damaged a Hawk fighter jet in 1996.
+The pair managed to get beyond fences, closed doors and sensors and were "just metres" from allegedly disarming Saudi Arabia-bound fighter planes with a hammer.
+These actions gave Sam promince in Yemen.

 In October 2017 Walton and Woodhouse appeared at Burnley Magistrates court facing charges of criminal damage; both were found not guilty after successfully arguing that they acted for the greater good.
+They were represented by Blinne Ní Ghrálaigh.

+Protests for human rights in Bahrain

+In 2018 Walton supported Ali Mushaima's hungerstike outside Bahrain's London embassy to call for his father Hasan Mushaima's release.

+In 2017 Walton was outside of the Bahraini embassy with Sayed Alwadaei when someone from within the embassy threw boiling water on the protest he was involved in.

+In 2014 Walton tried to get into the Queen Elizabeth II Conference Centre to protest weapons sales to the dictatorship in Bahrain.

 Interruption of Vince Cable speech

-On 26 April 2012 Walton interrupted the Business Secretary Vince Cable’s address at a UK Trade & Investment Defence & Security Organisation (UKTI DSO) Symposium.
+On 26 April 2012 Walton interrupted the Business Secretary Vince Cable's address at a UK Trade & Investment Defence & Security Organisation (UKTI DSO) Symposium.
 Walton took to the stage to condemn the promotion of the arms industry.

 Count Me Out campaign

-Throughout 2011 & 2012 Walton was involved in 'Count Me Out', a group who opposed to the company Lockheed Martin’s involvement in the UK 2011 census.
+Throughout 2011 & 2012 Walton was involved in 'Count Me Out', a group who opposed to the company Lockheed Martin's involvement in the UK 2011 census.